+Ping Packet Internet Groper Command that can be used to determine the range to remote network compo- nents.
+Ping is also used for test purposes to determine if the remote device can actually be reached at all.
 Point-to-multipoint Point-to-multipoint Feature of a connection that is permanently connected between three or more data stations or set up via switching systems.
 Point-to-multipoint connection Point-to-multipoint (>> Point-to-multipoint) Several different terminals can be connected to a point-to-multipoint connection.
-The individual terminals are addressed via certain extension numbers (>> MSNs).
+The individual terminals are addressed via certain extension numbers (>> MSN s).
 Point-to-point Point-to-point Feature of a connection between two data stations only.
 The connection can be permanently switched or set up via switching systems.
-Point-to-point ISDN ac- Point-to-point (>> point-to-point) cess A point-to-point ISDN access is used for the connection of a >> PABX .
+Point-to-point ISDN ac- cess Point-to-point (>> point-to-point) A point-to-point ISDN access is used for the connection of a \rightarrow PABX .
 The PABX can forward calls to a number of terminals.
-A point-to-point access includes a >> PABX number , via which the PABX is reached from outside and a group of numbers (>> extension numbers range), with which the terminals connected to the PABX can be dialed.
+A point-to-point access includes a \rightarrow PABX number , via which the PABX is reached from outside and a group of numbers (\rightarrow extension numbers range), with which the terminals connected to the PABX can be dialed.
 Port Input/output The port number is used to decide to which service (telnet, WWW) an incoming data packet should be sent.
 POTS Plain Old Telephone System The traditional analog telephone network.
-PPP Point-to-Point Protocol A protocol suite for authentication of the connection parameters of a >> point- to-point connection.
-PPP is used to connect local networks over the >> WAN.
+PPP Point-to-Point Protocol A protocol suite for authentication of the connection parameters of a >> point-to-point connection .
+PPP is used to connect local networks over the >> WAN .
 Multiprotocol packets are encapsulated (>> encapsulation) in a standard format before transmission.
 Establishing a connection involves a num- ber of other components and subprotocols, such as the authentication mecha- nisms >> PAP/CHAP.
 PPP authentication Security mechanism.
-A method of authentication using passwords in \rightarrow PPP .
-PPPoA Point to Point Protocol over Ethernet >> ATM

-The PPP-over-ATM (PPPoA) protocol enables PPP data packets to be transported directly over an ATM network (RFC 2364).

-PPPoE Point to Point Protocol over Ethernet

-The PPP-over-Ethernet (PPPoE) protocol permits Internet access over Ethernet via an >> xDSL modem or xDSL router (RFC 2516).

-- Primary Rate InterfaceAn ISDN subscriber interface.
-The PRI consists of a D-channel and 30 B-channels (in Europe).
+A method of authentication using passwords in >> PPP.
+PPPoA Point to Point Protocol over Ethernet >> ATM The PPP-over-ATM (PPPoA) protocol enables PPP data packets to be trans- ported directly over an ATM network (RFC 2364).
+PPPoE Point to Point Protocol over Ethernet The PPP-over-Ethernet (PPPoE) protocol permits Internet access over Ether- net via an ➤➤ xDSL modem or xDSL router (RFC 2516).
+Primary Rate Interface (PRI) An ISDN subscriber interface.
+The PRI consists of a D-channel and 30 B-chan- nels (in Europe).
 (In America: 23 B-channels and a D-channel.)
-Compare>> ISDN Basic Rate Interface. - Protocol Protocols are used to define the manner and means of information exchange between two systems.
-Protocols control and rule the course of data communication at various levels (decoding, addressing, network routing, control procedures, etc.). - Proxy ARP ARP = Address Resolution Protocol

-Process used to determine the associated ➤➤ MAC address for a host whose ➤> IP address is known.

-RADSL Rate-Adaptive >> Digital Subscriber Line

-The data rate is up to 640 kbps →> upstream and 1.5 - 9 Mbps → downstream over ranges of up to 18.5 km.
+Compare >> ISDN Basic Rate Interface.
+Protocol Protocols are used to define the manner and means of information exchange between two systems.
+Protocols control and rule the course of data communi- cation at various levels (decoding, addressing, network routing, control proce- dures, etc.).
+Proxy ARP ARP = Address Resolution Protocol Process used to determine the associated >> MAC address for a host whose >> IP address is known.
+RADSL Rate-Adaptive >> Digital Subscriber Line The data rate is up to 640 kbps >> upstream and 1.5 - 9 Mbps >> downstream over ranges of up to 18.5 km.
 The main RADSL applications are: Internet access, video-on-demand (digital and compressed) and high speed data transfer.

-- Real Time Clock (RTC) Hardware clock with buffer battery - Remote Remote, as opposed to local.
+Real Time Clock (RTC) Hardware clock with buffer battery Remote Remote, as opposed to local.
 If a far station is not located in your own local network (LAN), but in another LAN, this is referred to as remote.